 - (3) "Direct threat to safety" refers to a significant risk to the health or safety of others that cannot be eliminated by reasonable accommodation. - (4) A "qualified individual with a disability" refers to an individual with a disability who, with or without reasonable accommodation, can perform the essential functions of the employment position that the individual holds or has applied for. - (5) "Reasonable accommodation" refers to making existing facilities readily accessible to and usable by individuals with disabilities, including but not limited to; job restructuring, part-time or modified work schedules, reassignment to a vacant position, acquisition or modification of equipment or devices, adjustment or modification of examinations, adjustment or modification of training materials, adjustment or modification of policies, and similar activities. - (6) "Undue hardship" refers to an action requiring significant difficulty or expense by the employer.
 The factors to be considered in determining an undue hardship include: (1) the nature and cost of the accommodation; (2) the overall financial resources of the facility at which the reasonable accommodation is to be made; (3) the number of persons employed at that facility; (4) the effect on expenses and resources or other impact upon that facility; (5) the overall financial resources of the City; (6) the overall number of employees and facilities; (7) the operations of the particular facility as well as the entire City; and (8) the relationship of the particular facility to the City.
 These are not all of the factors but merely examples. - (7) "Essential job functions" refers to those activities of a job that are the core to performing the job in question. - 4.
 Age Discrimination - a.
 No employee shall be unlawfully discriminated against with respect to compensation, terms conditions, or privileges of employment because of the individual's age. - E. Reporting a Complaint.
-All employees are strongly encouraged to report behavior which may constitute unlawful discrimination or sexual harassment.
+All employees are strongly encouraged to report behavior which may constitute unlawful discrimination or harassment.
 Such reports shall be made in the manner set forth herein, so that appropriate, effective and timely action may be taken.
-Individuals who believe they are being sexually harassed should, whenever possible, tell the offender that his or her behavior is unwelcome.
+Individuals who believe they are being discriminated against or harassed should, whenever possible, tell the offender that his or her behavior is unwelcome.
 However, such confrontation is not always feasible or productive and is not required.
-Any employee who believes he or she has been or is being harassed should report the situation immediately to one or more of the following persons: (i) his or her immediate Supervisor, (ii) any Division Director of the City (preferably, the Division Director of the division in which the employee is employed); or (iii) the Director of Human Resources.
-Whenever any officer or employee of the City receives information that unlawful discrimination or sexual harassment has occurred or is occurring in the work place, he or she shall report the matter to the Division Director over the Division in which the harassment has occurred or is occurring, the Director of Human Resources or the Mayor.
+Any employee who believes he or she has been or is being unlawfully discriminated against or harassed should report the situation immediately to one or more of the following persons: (i) his or her immediate Supervisor, (ii) any Division Director of the City

+(preferably, the Division Director of the division in which the employee is employed); (iii) the Director of Human Resources; or (iv) the City Attorney.
+Whenever any officer or employee of the City receives information that unlawful discrimination or harassment has occurred or is occurring in the work place, he or she shall report the matter to (i) his or her immediate Supervisor; (ii) any Division Director; (iii) the Director of Human Resources; or (iv) the City Attorney.
 The officer receiving such report shall maintain a file documenting such report and shall ensure the matter is resolved appropriately.
-All supervisory employees to whom a report of unlawful discrimination or sexual harassment is made shall attempt to resolve the matter informally; however, if the matter cannot be resolved to the satisfaction of the complaining employee, a confidential investigation shall be made in accordance with the provisions of such Section F hereof.
+All supervisory employees to whom a report of unlawful discrimination or harassment is made shall attempt to resolve the matter informally; however, if the matter cannot be resolved to the satisfaction of the complaining employee, a confidential investigation shall be made in accordance with the provisions of such Section F hereof.